macarc/PipeScore/src/static/docs.md

 You can use the keyboard shortcuts 1-7 to select different note lengths.

-To stop inputting notes, press a blank area of the page, or press the `esc` key.
+To stop inputting notes, press a blank area of the page, or press the `Escape` (`esc`) key.

 To change a note's length, select it then click the note length you want under the `Note` menu.
-To change a note's pitch, select the note, then drag the note up or down to the correct note
+To change a note's pitch, select the note, then drag the note up or down.

 You can delete a note by selecting it, then pressing the bin icon in the top panel.

-You can create a triplet by adding three notes, selecting all three, then icon the triplet icon in the top panel.
+You can create a triplet by adding three notes, selecting all three, then pressing the triplet icon under the `Note` menu.
 You can make a triplet turn back into normal notes by selecting any note in the triplet, then clicking the triplet icon.

 You can tie a note to the note before it by selecting the note, then pressing the tie icon in the top panel.

 You can add a dot to any note (making the note 50% longer) by selecting the note then pressing the `.` icon in the top panel.

 ## Copying/Pasting
-You can copy notes by selecting all the notes (or bars) you want to copy (see [Selection](#selection) above), then pressing the copy button in the top panel (two pages next to each other).
+You can copy notes by selecting all the notes (or bars) you want to copy (see [Selection](#selection) above), then pressing the copy button in the top panel (the icon looks like two pages next to each other).
 You can also use the `Ctrl-C` shortcut if you want.

-Then, select either the bar you want to paste them to, or a note that you want to paste them after, and press the paste button in the top panel (the clipboard).
+Then, select either the bar you want to paste them to, or a note that you want to paste them after, and press the paste button in the top panel (the icon loooks like a clipboard).
 You can use the `Ctrl-V` shortcut if you prefer.

 PipeScore will automatically keep the same bar breaks in the notes that you paste.